 Indicator A9-Infrastructure leakage index (ILI): drinking water supply system Definition The ratio of the current annual real losses (CARL) to the unavoidable annual real losses (UARL) for the service provider's drinking water supply system during the reporting year.
-IntentThe infrastructure leakage index (ILI) is an indicator of how effectively real losses in the distribution system are being managed at the current operating pressures.IntentIt is the preferred indicator for state and national comparisons (metric benchmarking) a been adopted by the International Water Association as the preferred indicator for international comparisons.
-General supporting notesOngoing research into the reliability of UARL estimates has resulted in a series of re the recommended thresholds for its application with current advice suggesting caution potential use of a correction factor for systems with less than 5,000 service connection or average pressures less than 45m and greater than 60m.The ILI indicator should only be reported in instances where the system for which the being calculated meets the applicability thresholds.
-Service providers below this three should report the ILI as Not Applicable (NA).
+The infrastructure leakage index (ILI) is an indicator of how effectively real losses in the distribution system are being managed at the current operating pressures.
+Intent It is the preferred indicator for state and national comparisons (metric benchmarking) and has been adopted by the International Water Association as the preferred indicator for international comparisons.
+General supporting notes The infrastructure leakage index (ILI) is the ratio of a service provider's current annual real losses (CARL) to its unavoidable annual real losses (UARL) within the drinking water supply system.
+Ongoing research into the reliability of UARL estimates has resulted in a series of revisions to the recommended thresholds for its application with current advice suggesting caution and potential use of a correction factor for systems with less than 5,000 service connections and or average pressures less than 45m and greater than 60m.
+The ILI indicator should only be reported in instances where the system for which the ILI is being calculated meets the applicability thresholds.
+Service providers below this threshold should report the ILI as Not Applicable (NA).